Chemistry-Mike/Chemistry-Mike.github.io/_posts/2025-10-26-Fancy-Prolines.md

 proline_pentagons("peptide")
 ```

-Remember to replace "peptide" with the name of the object you want to apply it to.

-When you look at a protein structure, the proline ring (composed of the N, Cα, Cβ, Cγ, and Cδ atoms) is often just a regular part of the stick model.
-It can be hard to distinguish it from the backbone or side chains of other residues.

-To truly study its conformation—like its famous puckering or its role in cis/trans isomerism—you need a visualization that highlights this critical ring in a dedicated, high-impact way.

-First, load your PDB file into PyMol.

-Next, run the script:

-Use the command: proline_pentagons("peptide")

-Remember to replace "peptide" with the name of the object you want to apply it to.
+**Note:** Remember to replace "peptide" with the name of the object you want to apply it to.

 The script also works for full structured proteins, instantly highlighting all prolines in a complex fold.